harplife/zettelkasten/math/precalculus/Chapter 5/3_Trigonometric_Graphs.md

 We know that the values of $\sin(\theta)$ starts $0$, moves to $1$, back to $0$, moves to $-1$, and then finally comes back around to $0$.
 The highest value is $1$ and the lowest $-1$.
 Meaning, the <mark class="hltr-trippy">Range</mark> of the sine graph is $[-1,1]$.
 - The range of the cosine graph is $[-1,1]$ as well.

+> [!important] Graphs of even or odd functions
+> An odd function, such as the sine function, outputs a negative value if the input is negative.
+On the other hand, an even function, like the cosine function, output is not affected by the sign of the input.
+>
+> What this means on the graph is that when the terminal point rotates *clockwise* ($\theta<0$), the graph of the odd function is *flipped*.
+Meaning, the graph of the sine function goes from $0$ to $-1$ instead of $0$ to $1$.
+Meanwhile, the graph of the even function is not affected.

 ---
 The standard form